jedokaplan/jedokaplan.github.io/_pages/opportunities.md

 *Current undergraduate students looking for an off-term or final year research experience are particularly encouraged to apply.*

-Review of applications will commence on **1 January 2025** and continue until positions are filled.
+Review of applications will commence on **1 December 2025** and continue until positions are filled.

 ### Graduate scholarships
 **Graduate scholarship (MSc or PhD)** in simulating large scale interactions between forests, peatlands, and wildfires in the boreal forests of Eastern Canada.
 A background in forestry, geography, earth/environmental sciences, or a related field and an interest in paleoenvironmental reconstruction is desired but all qualified candidates will be considered. **For more information and instructions on how to apply, [contact me](mailto:jed.kaplan@ucalgary.ca) by email**.